svaksha/pythonidae/Biology.md

 ### Neural Networks
 - [nupic](https://github.com/numenta/nupic) :: a Platform for Intelligent Computing, brain-inspired machine intelligence platform, and biologically accurate neural network based on cortical learning algorithms by [Numenta](http://numenta.org/).
+- [neurobank](https://github.com/melizalab/neurobank) :: A simple, low-overhead data management system designed for neural and behavioral data, but could be used for other kinds of experiments.

 ###### Resources
 - _Open book_ on [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/)